 Guarantees are lovely things.

-You can write a mediocre appeal with a mediocre offer, but if you offer a risk-free guarantee, you’ll likely drag in a slew of new customers.
+You can write a mediocre appeal to a potential environmental donor with a mediocre offer, but if you offer a risk-free guarantee, you’ll likely drag in a slew of new signups.

 Buy today and we’ll give you a 30-day free trial of this new wonder pill!